7up-charsi/typeweave/packages/core/theme/README.md

 # @frontplus-ui/theme

-A Quick description of the package

-Here you can find the TailwindCSS plugin and component styles.
+In this package you can find the TailwindCSS plugin and component styles.

 ## Installation